en_USEnglish

 • Ceilometer: A monitoring tool that collects system metrics and events.

-• Monasca: A monitoring tool that tracks metrics related to system health and performance.
+• Monasca: A monitoring tool that monitors metrics related to system health and performance.

-• Nagios: A monitoring tool that sends alerts in the event of system failure.
+• Nagios: A monitoring tool that sends alerts in case of system failure.

-• Zabbix: A monitoring tool that collects performance data and sends alerts in the event of problems.
+• Zabbix: A monitoring tool that collects performance data and sends alerts when problems occur.

 Log analysis

-To analyze logs in OpenStack, you can use tools such as Elasticsearch, Logstash and Kibana (ELK) stack, which enable logs to be collected, indexed and visualized centrally.
+To analyze logs in OpenStack, you can use tools such as Elasticsearch, Logstash, and Kibana (ELK) stacks, which allow you to centrally collect, index, and visualize logs.
 You can also use log collection tools such as Fluentd and Logstash to send logs to a centralized log management system.